-31.1 Each Competitor will be required to carry out initial scrutineering of his cars which will commence four (4) hours prior to the start of P1 and submit the duly completed declaration no later than two (2) hours before the start of P1.

-The declaration form template will be provided by the FIA.

-- 31.2 Unless prior written permission has been granted by the Technical Delegate, any Competitor who do not keep to these time limits will be referred to the stewards. - 31.3 No car may take part in the Competition until the declaration described in Article 31.1 has been submitted, and the Technical Delegate has confirmed to the Competitor that he is satisfied it has been fully and correctly completed. - 31.4 Any Competitor whose car has a change of survival cell after initial scrutineering (see Article 31.1) must complete a new declaration for approval by the Technical Delegate.
-However, any such car may not be used until the following day. - 31.5 The scrutineers may: - a) Check the eligibility of a car or of a Competitor at any time during a Competition.
+- 31.1 Each Competitor will be required to carry out initial scrutineering of his cars which will commence four (4) hours prior to the start of P1 and submit the duly completed declaration no later than two (2) hours before the start of P1. - The declaration form template will be provided by the FIA. - 31.2 Unless prior written permission has been granted by the Technical Delegate, any Competitor who do not keep to these time limits will be referred to the stewards. - 31.3 No car may take part in the Competition until the declaration described in Article 31.1 has been submitted, and the Technical Delegate has confirmed to the Competitor that he is satisfied it has been fully and correctly completed. - 31.4 Any Competitor whose car has a change of survival cell after initial scrutineering (see Article 31.1) must complete a new declaration for approval by the Technical Delegate.
+However: - a) At each Competition where a sprint session is not scheduled, any such car scrutineered after the start of P1 may not be used until the start of P3 and any such car scrutineered after the start of P3 may not be used until the pit exit is opened before the race, as described in Article 44.1. - b) At each Competition where a sprint session is scheduled, any such car scrutineered after the start of P1 may not be used until the pit exit is opened before the sprint session, as described in Article 43.2.